How to Paint Concrete Steps

 APPLY THE TOP COAT

-Use high-quality oil-based or latex porch and floor enamel.
-To prevent accidents on the steps, a non-slip coating is recommended; you can either stir aggregate into your paint or purchase paint with the aggregate already added.
+To prevent accidents on the steps and floors, a non-slip coating is recommended; you can either stir aggregate into your paint or purchase paint with the aggregate already added.
 Porch and floor enamel is usually too thick to spray, especially if it contains aggregate, so apply it with a 4-inch paintbrush.
 Keep in mind that adding aggregate to the paint usually reduces the coverage.
 Plan for that by having an extra gallon on hand.
 You can save paint by adding aggregate only to the final coat.
 When you've applied the final coat, step back and appreciate the difference you just made to your home's appearance.

 Download project steps & shopping list